Simhyeon/dcsv/README.md

 ## Why?

-Most of the times, well known csv crate is much more performant and eaiser to use because csv format doesn't change a lot.
+Most of the time, well known csv crate is much more performant and eaiser to use because csv format doesn't change a lot.
 However there are cases where program expects undecided csv formats and contents, which means program has to ensure every value is compatible with expected standard.
 In such case, csv crate's type guarantee is painful to handle with.

 See the examples for usages.